fluxcd/flux2/docs/release/controllers.md

 The schema of objects may change in incompatible ways in a later controller release.
 The custom resources may require editing and re-creating after a CRD update.

+An alpha version API becomes deprecated once a subsequent alpha or beta API version is released.
+A deprecated alpha version is subject to removal after a three months period.

-An alpha API is introduced after it reaches the  `implementable` phase in the [Flux RFC process](https://github.com/fluxcd/flux2/tree/main/rfcs).
+An alpha API is introduced when its proposal reaches the  `implementable` phase in the [Flux RFC process](https://github.com/fluxcd/flux2/tree/main/rfcs).
 We encourage users to try out the alpha APIs and provide feedback which is extremely valuable during early stages of development.